Estimation of service value parameters for a queue with unobserved balking: Introduction

 For an admission price $p$, a customer with service value $R$ that, observes a queue of length $q$ upon arrival, joins the queue if the expected utility is non-negative; $R-p-\frac{C(q+1)}{\mu}>0$.
 In other words, the customer joins the queue if the benefit $R-p$ is higher than the total expected time in the system multiplied by C, i.e.,~if $R-p \geq \frac{(q+1)C}{\mu}$.
 It is easy to show (see \cite{Naor1969}) that the customer balks if he observes $n_e = \lfloor\frac{(R-p) \mu}{C}\rfloor$ where $\lfloor x\rfloor$ is the floor function.
 The probability of this event is \(1-F_\theta(p + \frac{(q+1)C}{\mu})\).
 Thus, the joining process is not Poisson with rate $\lambda$, but rather a Poisson process with state-dependent rates;

 We denote the arrival probability at state $q$ by $\mathrm{P}_q=1-F\left(p + \frac{(q+1)C}{\mu}\right)$, and illustrate the transition diagram of the underlying CTMC in Figure~\ref{fig:transition}.

 The available data is the queue-length process: \((Q_0,\ldots,Q_k)\), where \(Q_0\) is an initial state and \(k\) is the sample size (or number of transitions).
 This implies that the customers who balk are not observed; consequently, this information cannot be used.
 This yields an interesting trade-off between revenue maximization and statistical inference.
 Namely, a system with a higher admission price will have a lower joining rate (at every system state), and so the data collection for inference purposes will be slower.
 Thus, the price can be reduced to learn faster and obtain the optimal price.
-However, too low a price will considerably reduce the profit.
+However, too low price will considerably reduce the profit.
 In Naor's model, for a fixed reward, it is typically assumed that \(R\mu \geq C\), so that customers always join an empty queue.
 We replace this assumption with \(\mathrm{P}(R\geq C/\mu)=F_\theta(C/\mu)>0\).
 Therefore, when the queue is empty, there is a positive probability that a customer will join the queue.
 Otherwise, the queue is always empty and there is no information for inference.

-In this work, a maximum likelihood estimator for \(\theta\) is derived and analyzed.
+In this work, we assume that the distribution of $R$ is known and derive an Maximum Likelihood Estimator for its parameter \(\pmb{\theta}\) (possibly vector).
 There is no way to directly observe realizations of \(R\); however, the queue that can be observed contains information about it.
-Thus, assuming that the cost of staying in the system per unit of time \(C\) is constant, our first goal is to estimate the parameters of \(R\) using queue information.
-The second goal is to suggest an iterative dynamic pricing algorithm for revenue maximization.
+Thus, assuming that the cost of staying in the system per unit of time \(C\) is constant, we estimate the parameters of \(R\) using queue information.
+Further we show that proposed estimator is well behaving, e.g. it is consistent with asymptotically normal errors.
+We also provide numerical examples with exponential and hyperexponential distributions.
+And finally we propose iterative pricing algorithm as a use case for this kind of estimators.